 This will relieve some of the practical hurdles of VCAT mentioned in our previous blog, including the restraints of the hard-copy based system.
 While matters in the Environment and Planning List were previously on hold, the upgrades and legislative changes mean some matters will be able to be listed for hearing on the papers if appropriate and by remote hearing as VCAT transitions and resumes operation.
 We expect to receive updates from VCAT as well as new guidelines and practice notes.
 The VCAT website posted an announcement on 28 April on the digital project and VCAT moving forward .

 The establishment of the Taskforce, the positive changes to legislation and the timely transition of VCAT administration and processes are all welcome initiatives to promote business and ongoing development.
 We will come across any number of issues arising along the way, including meeting Taskforce criteria and the effective participation in online hearings in both VCAT and PPV.
-Please contact our team with any queries, Kristy Muhlhan, Principal, who heads our Property and Property Development Team at Burke & Associates Lawyers on email@example.com and respectively, or +61 3 9822 8588.
+Please contact our team with any queries, Kristy Muhlhan, Principal, who heads our Property and Property Development Team at Burke Lawyers on firstname.lastname@example.org and respectively, or +61 3 9822 8588.